 We were hungry and stumbled on a sidewalk joint so packed with people it was becoming a traffic hazard.
 Peering past the diners, we saw ice-cold lassis and just-fried snacks being made to order and next thing I knew, we were elbowing our way to a table.

 A few minutes of language-barrier charades and we ordered ek pakora, ek aloo kachori, and do lassi.
 The pakora was baseball-sized and crisply fried and the kachori (which I had never had before) was so light and airy I thought it might pop when I broke it open.
 The snacks were just spicy enough to make my cheeks flush, and were topped with a spot-on cilantro-mint chutney.
 But the lassis were what really made it.

-But, being as it’s spring, my latest has been in the form of a buttermilk and strawberry lassi.
+But, being as it is spring, my latest has been this Strawberry Rosewater Cardamom Lassi recipe.
 Some swear you must use whole milk yogurt to call it a lassi, but I like the tang and frothiness that comes from blended buttermilk.
 From there, you can riff as you please.
 Just don’t skimp on the cardamom and rosewater because those two ingredients take the recipe from ho-hum smoothie to a tall sip of India.

 Strawberry Rosewater Cardamom Lassi Recipe

 - 1 pound strawberries hulled and halved (about 3 cups), plus a few more for garnish

 - 1/3 cup lite or regular coconut milk

 - 1 teaspoon rose water (can substitute orange flower water)